abitravers1989/countMyWords/README.md

 This was my first attempt.
 This obviously didn't work because the variable fileContents could not be accessed outside of the function it is set in.

-## Where my thinking came from

-I designed the MVP as I did because I had recently done something in the command line.
-I wanted to get the simplistest working products

 ## Issues